apache/druid/docs/development/modules.md

 Wherever your data storage (cloud storage service, distributed file system, etc.) is, you should be able to see one new file: `index.zip` (`partitionNum_index.zip` for HDFS data storage) after your ingestion task ends.

-#### DataSegmentPuller
+#### URIDataPuller

-After ~20 secs your ingestion task ends, you should be able to see your Historical process trying to load the new segment.
+After ~1 minute your ingestion task ends, you should be able to see your Historical process trying to load the new segment.

 The following example was retrieved from a Historical process configured to use Azure for deep storage: